In this video, we'll review the key terminology associated with Excel Tables.

 You'll see the table name on the design tab, and in the name box menu.

 The data range in a table is dynamic.
 As rows are added or removed, Excel will keep track of these changes.

 All tables contain three primary parts - the header row, the data in the table, and the total row.

 The header row displays column names.
 The header row is actually optional, but most tables will have one.

 The data in a table includes all rows defined in the table range.
 When you use the name box to select a table, only the data is selected.

-The total row is the last row in a table, and meant to hold summary calculations.
+The total row is the last row in a table, and is meant to hold summary calculations.

 Both the header row and the total row in a table can be hidden using checkboxes on the design tab of the ribbon.

 All new tables include a filter displayed in the header row.
-Each button in the filter contains menu of options relevant to to the data in that column.
+Each button in the filter contains a menu of options relevant to the data in that column.

 Some tables have calculated columns.
 For example, the Total and Tax columns in this table are calculated columns.